rtrujillor/angular2-poc/README.md

 We recommend that you shut down one before starting another.*

 ### Unit Tests
-TypeScript unit-tests are usually in the `app` folder.
+TypeScript unit-tests are usually under the `app` folder.
 Their filenames must end in `.spec`.

-Look for the example `app/app.component.spec.ts`.
+Look for the example `app/components/app/app.component.spec.ts`.
 Add more `.spec.ts` files as you wish; we configured karma to find them.

 Run it with `npm test`